 Research and development tax relief is a generous incentive and can either reduce a company’s corporate tax liability or, provide a sizeable cash rebate.
 As such it can represent an alternative, and often vital source of funding.

 For small and medium sized companies with profits there is a “super” tax deduction.
-A SME spending £100,000 on eligible R&D could save tax of up to £26,000.
+An SME spending £100,000 on eligible R&D could save tax of up to £24,700.
 Where the extra deduction creates or increases a tax loss it may be possible to surrender the loss and receive a cash repayment instead; equating to up to £3,335 for every £10,000.

-To be able to qualify a company needs to be undertaking qualifying R&D; but its not just about white coats and test tubes.
+To be able to qualify a company needs to be undertaking qualifying R&D; but it is not just about white coats and test tubes.
 We submit claims across a diverse range of sectors including manufacturing, electronics and engineering, computer software, biosciences, medical devices and food.